kolbasa/cordova-plugin-apkupdater/README.md

 * `version` - a string of your choosing, it will not be used by the plugin
 * `chunk-size` - the size of one compressed chunk, defined with the units `b|k|m`, e.g. `500b`, `150k`, `1m`
 * `apk-path` - the path to the apk file
-* `size` - the path to which the update files are copied
+* `size` - the path to which the update should be copied

 Example:

     node create-manifest.js 1.0.0 100k /home/user/app.apk /home/user/update

-For example, the following update files are created during execution.
+This will create the following files:

     manifest.json
     update.zip.001